You can also read this guide in Français.

 - On the botto, bar detailing the percentage of your storage occupied, notice the percentage and space “Others” occupy.

 This will give you a good idea of the amount of space thrash and junk files are occupying.

 2. Thoroughly Empty All iPad Trash: Junk & Deleted Files Files

 Besides email and photo trash, there are also massive hidden junk and deleted files on iPad.
 They not only occupy massive iPad storage, but also affect the iOS performance.
 What’s more, the previously deleted files or fragments are still left on iPad hard drive, which can be easily recovered by data recovery software.
 It may lead to privacy leak.

-To avoid that, you can use iMyFone Umate Pro or iMyFone Umate Pro for Mac, which can detect and permanently erase almost all the invisible previously deleted files, useless junk, fragments and traces left by 3rd-party apps on your iPad.
+To avoid that, you can use iMyFone Umate Pro, which can detect and permanently erase almost all the invisible previously deleted files, useless junk, fragments and traces left by 3rd-party apps on your iPad.

 It is very simple to use the program tp empty all your trash on iPad: